anenger/card-export/README.md

-# privacy-export
+# card-export

 Hello!
-Welcome to my Privacy Card Exporter.
+Welcome to my VCC Card Exporter.

 This is a python3 script.
 Please run it in python3 or else you will have issues.

 # To Run:

-Navigate to the folder (probably privacy-export-master)
+Navigate to the folder (probably card-export)

 Install the following required dependencies using pip: